People are working. Their efforts should produce something important. But…

 By establishing and promulgating a Driving Purpose, organizations, teams and individuals can collaborate better, and more rapidly produce usable work.

-This pattern is the first in a series of six Agile Base Patterns.
+This pattern is the first in a series of six Agile Base Patterns in the Agile Canon Pattern Language.
 These patterns underlie (or perhaps should underlie) all agile frameworks.
 Subscribe to be notified when new posts go live.

 References